-What is dual process theory?
+What is dual process theory (of reasoning)?

 When we’re making decisions, we use two different systems of thinking.
 System 1 is our intuition or gut-feeling: fast, automatic, emotional, and subconscious.
 System 2 is slower and more deliberate: consciously working through different considerations, applying different concepts and models and weighing them all up.

 A lot of people have popularised the idea to trust your intuition (see for example one of the most popular TEDx talks), but surely there are situations where we shouldn’t trust it, right?
 So we should instead be asking not whether to trust it, but when to.
 One takeaway from the psychological research on dual process theory is that our System 1 (intuition) is more accurate in areas where we’ve gathered a lot of data with reliable and fast feedback, like social dynamics.
 You know if you insult someone, they’ll probably react by getting sad or defensive.
 That’s because our intuition has been 'trained' by repeatedly witnessing occurrences and receiving fast feedback on the consequences.
 Whereas our System 2 tends to be better for decisions where we don’t have a lot of experience; involving numbers, statistics, logic, abstractions, or models; and phenomena our ancestors never dealt with.
 Pro tip: You can also use both systems, acknowledging that you have an intuition, and feeding it into your System 2 model.

 This applies to so many facets of life, but let’s take one decision everyone has to make at some point: choosing a career.
 The decision can be broken down into parts, some are more appropriate for System 1 reasoning, and some are appropriate for using your System 2.
 With your system 1 you might tackle questions like, “Will I get on with the people I’d be working with in this job?”, or “Will this working environment help me to work productively?”.